Design Translation

 Pictogram

-Realizing that internal interpretation is part of successful visual communication, I begin to find the everyday things and that they already surround me.
-It was when I expanded the visual principles to its application in pictograms, interaction design, and product design.
+Once I realized that internal interpretation is part of visual communication, I started noticing the everyday things already surrounding me.
+That's when I expanded the visual principles into pictograms, interaction design, and product design.

 Tokyo sign